cybitalex/dimo-graphviz/README.md

 ## Features

-- **GraphQL API**: All nodes shown the application are sourced from our very own GraphQL API, so users can endlessly traverse the relationships within our database.
+- **GraphQL API**: All nodes shown the application are sourced from the DIMO GraphQL API, so users can endlessly traverse the relationships within our database.
 - [**G6**](https://github.com/antvis/g6): We use a hyper-modern graph visualization engine built in javascript and typescript.
-- **UX and UI**: We intend to build an application that is intuitive and easy to use.
+- **Clean UX and UI**: The graph is intuitive and easy to use - load in some data and try it yourself!

+## Upcoming

-- (Upcoming)**Elastic Search**: Users will be able to search through our data with incredible recall and precision.
+**Elastic Search**: Users will be able to search through our data with incredible recall and precision.

+**Advanced node grouping** (with animations) - keep large graphs fast and organized **React** into application to enable dynamic
+**Spatial features** Load an SVG in background to link objects to geo-locations, or to enforce a structure on your graphs.
+**Creating/editing nodes** - Push your changes back to DIMO databse.
+You'll be able to visually edit the graph, and generate Proposals, RFPs, and [Project] templates.
+Improved undo/redo functionality

 <br>